 The outdoor escalators are a high-tech contrast to the surrounding neighborhood.

 The Outdoor Escalators are a short bus ride from the San Javier metro stop and are the first outdoor escalators in the world to be used as part of a daily public transportation system.
 Built up the side of a mountain in Communa 13 – one of Medellin’s poorest communities – the series of 6 escalators turns what was once a 35 minute climb up steep mountainside stairs, into a 5 ½ minute ride.
 The views from the top are outstanding, and the escalators are totally free to use (for residents and tourists).
 They are also covered to help protect people (and the machinery) from inclement weather.
 Completed in July, 2012, the surrounding areas are still being beautified.
 A lookout deck is under construction at the top of the escalators and should be ready for your visit.
+Exercise care, caution and common sense when visiting this part of the city.

 3. The Metro Cables